Shade Cloth – what’s that? If you’re not a gardener or grower, you may have never heard of shade cloth before.

 Comparison of the Shade Net Products – You Are Interested In

-White and black shade cloth are both used in the horticulture industry to provide plants with supplemental light.
+White and black shading cloths are common shade cloth colors used in the horticultural industry to provide plant shading.
 Both fabrics help protect plants from pests and disease or keep them cool in warmer weather.
 Black and white shade cloth are the two main types available, but which one is best for you?

 White shade cloth is a great option if you’re looking to create a cooler environment for your plants.
 White shade fabric reflects light, so it can reflect heat away from your plants and keep them cooler.